FYIFrankie/Curviness/README.md

 .
 {"x":"25", "y":"23", "t":"25"}]

 Pass the filename to the path points file as the first argument on the command line.
-If no argument is given, the test_points file will be used.
+If no argument is given, the points.json file will be used.

 This should run in python 2.7 and 3.3.